 Pro: Very affordable for most.

-Best for: Best for people whose dependants may suffer financially if the main earner dies.
+Best for: Best for people whose dependents might suffer financially if the main earner dies.

 Your policy covers you for the rest of your life so your dependants get a pay-out no matter when you die.
 This type of policy is typically more expensive than those that cover a set period of time.